 Requirement(s) Strategies, Policies and Procedures seven days have passed since the individual was in the affected area, cleaning is not needed.
-If entire class/cohort is not sent home, clean room/area immediately. and follow up with disinfection at the end of the day.
+If entire class/cohort is not sent home, clean room/area immediately, and follow up with disinfection at the end of the day.
 The person will be provided with guidance for self-isolation at home and the guidelines for returning to school, as directed by the Chester County Health Department.
-If an individual requires transportation by ambulance, the District will alert the ambulance and hospital staff that the person may have Covid-The building administrator will inform the district pandemic coordinator if anyone becomes sick while at school, and the Director of Human Resources as applicable.
+If an individual requires transportation by ambulance, the District will alert the ambulance and hospital staff that the person may have Covid-19.
+The building administrator will inform the district pandemic coordinator if anyone becomes sick while at school, and the Director of Human Resources as applicable.
 Before returning to school, staff and students who have been isolated or quarantined must provide medical documentation that they have met the requirements for return to school/work as currently outlined by Chester County Health Department.
 The District will follow the most current "Exclusion From and Return to School Requirements" published by the Chester County Health Department.
-Close contacts of COVID-19 cases are required to quarantine unless the close contact is fully vaccinated and remains free of symptoms.
-Chester County Health Department recommends that anyone quarantining complete a full 14-day quarantine, but permits alternate periods.
-These alternatives currently are:
+Communication to staff, families, and the public have and will continue to be ongoing.
+Any necessary school closures or within school year changes in safety protocols will be communicated via multiple methods including the district email blast, website, all-call telephone system, PTO newsletters, and other tools.